 • If I Choose a High Volume Divorce Practice Will I be Getting Legal Representation?
 Will an attorney actually review your case?
 Will you be able to speak to a lawyer, rather than a secretary, if you have a question?

 • Will I Pay More Than the Advertised Price?
 Is the price advertised really the price that you will pay or are there extra fees involved?

 • Where Will My Case be Filed?
 While it is legal to file for divorce in any Pennsylvania county, it may not be in your best interest to do so.

-Hiring a reasonably priced Pennsylvania divorce lawyer who can adequately represent your interests is an important decision.
+Hiring a reasonably priced divorce lawyer who can adequately represent your interests is an important decision.
 We encourage you to think about your options, and the potential consequences of your decision, before you sign a fee agreement.